On this page

 • Maximum running time for a single Snowflake SQL query is 12 hours.

-Creating a recurring data export is a simple, three-step process you can handle yourself.
-Each sync completes within five to ten minutes, though often it's much closer to real time.
+Creating a recurring data export is a three-step process you can handle yourself.
+Each sync typically completes within five to ten minutes, though timing may vary depending on system load and data volume.
+This method also lets you watch jobs.

 To set up a recurring export of your Amplitude data to Snowflake, follow these steps: